-Finding a high uptime connectivity solution is an enormous challenge.
+Finding a high uptime UAV connectivity solution is an enormous challenge.
 UAVs rely on conventional communications provided by cellular network operators or long-range radio frequency (which is less scalable for BVLOS operations).
-A gap in network coverage could be fatal.
-Companies that achieve a modular, flexible, and adjustable communication pipeline will bring multiple failsafe options to the table, and are favourable in the eyes of regulators around the globe.
+A gap in-network coverage could be fatal.
+Companies that achieve a modular, flexible and adjustable communication pipeline will bring multiple failsafe options to the table and are favorable in the eyes of regulators around the globe.

 Elsight’s Halo connectivity platform combines different communication methods to achieve one solid communication pipeline.
 The advantages of using existing technologies in a hybrid and modular way are a key element in receiving regulatory approvals.
 Relying on one communication method, even when talking about failover capabilities just isn’t enough.
 Halo utilizes all communication methods available in the area to create a reliable, stable connection to operators.